cryptocracy/flows/README.md

 # Summary
-This repo contains a setup guide (this readme) and the [flows](https://github.com/cryptocracy/flows/blob/master/api-end-points.json) "flow".
+This repo contains a manual setup guide (this readme) and the [flows](https://github.com/cryptocracy/flows/blob/master/api-end-points.json).

 The json file is a Node-Red "flow" that can be easily imported into your Node-Red instance after the prerequisites are met.